 Note: In both cases you can “drag select” a range of objects, but if that re-selects your reference object, it will change the size/alignment to the lowest numbered activity box.
 So, select and ctrl/cmd drag works, but only if you are not re-selecting the reference.

 The activity box numbers don’t have any meaning, but they do form the basis of level numbering and visual appeal, as people normally like to see the completed diagram with some logical numbering.
-In the Pro version there is rules based renumbering functionality based on alignment (top to bottom, left to right).
+In the Pro version there is a rules-based renumbering functionality based on alignment (top to bottom, left to right).

-In the free version, you can still renumber, but it is manual and you cannot change to a number that already exists on the diagram.
+In the free version, you can still renumber activity boxes, but it is manual.

 This simple approach makes it less of a mind-game puzzle and a little less painful: